 Succession Transition

-Mesic Modifier In the presence of low mortality disturbance, this condition can self-perpetuate, but after 30 years with no fire, patches in this condition will begin transitioning to LDC.
-Probability per time step is 0.9.
+Mesic Modifier In the presence of low mortality disturbance, this condition can self-perpetuate, but after 30 years with no fire, patches in this condition will begin transitioning to LDC at a rate of 0.9 per time step.

 Xeric Modifier Succession to LDC may occur after 40 years with no fire; the probability is 0.6 per time step.